 “Over time, companies get to know and like the work you do,” said David Krause of Expert Notary Services in Seattle, Washington.
 “I don’t think there’s any shortcut for that.
 I do what needs to be done, and don’t scream or yell when there’s an issue.
 Instead, I look for a solution.”

 A key for Krause is proactively fixing mistakes and solving problems.
-During a recent signing assignment, he discovered he’d made a mistake on one document.
+During one signing assignment, he discovered he’d made a mistake on one document.
 He contacted the escrow officer, described the situation and offered to take the document back to the signer and have it notarized correctly.
 Everyone makes mistakes, Krause noted, but clients appreciate it when you take a proactive approach to fixing them.
+By providing exceptional service, he positioned himself to thrive.

-Today’s market is far more challenging than when Krause became a mobile Notary in 2005.
-But by providing exceptional service, he positioned himself to thrive in the post-housing bubble environment.
-Krause says he works to build strong relationships not only with signers, but with the schedulers at companies he works with — the people looking for Notaries who will provide professional service with no problems.
+Krause says he works to build strong relationships not only with signers but also with the schedulers at the companies he works with — the people looking for Notaries who will provide professional service without problems.
 By getting schedulers to see him as someone who makes their jobs easier, he’s continued to thrive in a shrinking market.

 Meeting the client’s needs